-- Gas formation in the hood of the engine of the dinghy; - The fuel tanks.
+- Gas formation in the hood of the engine of the dinghy; - The fuel tanks; - In case of electric/hybrid cars, ignition of the batteries.
+Then contact the emergency services as soon as possible (see also Chapter 4.3).

 7. FIRE DRILLS